swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Detailed design

 An optional `for-in` loop over a nil sequence does nothing.
-To be precise, it trips over nil when`sequence?.makeIterator()` is invoked and continues execution.
+To be precise, it trips over nil when `sequence?.makeIterator()` is invoked and continues execution.
 Otherwise, it iterates normally.
 Roughly, one can imagine an optional `for-in` loop as `sequence?.forEach()`.

-The `?` notation in `for?` is required if the passed sequence is optional and disallowed otherwise.
+The `?` notation in `for?` is required when the passed sequence is optional and disallowed otherwise.
 ```swift
 let array: [Int] = [1, 2, 3]
 let optArray: [Int]? = nil